Faizaan-Nasir/Housify/README.md

 ~~3.
 Restrict users from making multiple appeals.~~

-4. Restrict users from appealing when a player has already made an appeal.
+~~4.
+Restrict users from appealing when a player has already made an appeal.~~

 ~~5.
 Make appeals spam proof.~~